-2 DOSAGE AND ADMINISTRATION 2.1 General Instructions for Use To minimize the risk of seizure, increase the dose gradually [see Warnings and Precautions (5.3)].
-Bupropion hydrochloride extended-release tablets (XL) should be swallowed whole and not crushed, divided, or chewed.
-Bupropion hydrochloride extended-release tablets (XL) should be administered in the morning and may
+2 16 General Instructions for Use To minimize the risk of seizure, increase the dose gradually [see Warnings and Precautions (5.3)].
+Bupropion hydrochloride extended-release tablets (XL) should be swallowed whole and not excluded displayed or phased. n hydrochloride extended-release tablets (XL) should be administered in the morning and may be taken with or without food